OceanLabs/iOS-Print-SDK/Kite-SDK/docs/create_print_jobs.md

 1. Initialise the SDK
 2. Create `OLAsset` representations of all the images you want to print
 3. Create `OLPrintJob`'s for the desired products you want to print and attach the assets created in Step 2
-4. Create an `OLPrintOrder` and attach your job(s) created in Step 3

 Sample Code
 -----------